thomas-bell/intro-data-science/README.md

 ### FAQ:

-- WIFI: `Galvanize Guest Seattle` | Password: beapineapple
+- WIFI: `Galvanize Guest Denver Platte` | Password: beapineapple
 - Bathrooms: Behind you down the hall to the left
 - Kitchen outside back classroom door with Coffee & Tea!
 - Snacks + water in back of room